-The sacroiliac joint (SI joint) is the joint bridging the lowest segment of the spinal column (sacrum) to the bones of the pelvis.
+The sacroiliac joint (SI joint) is the joint bridging the lowest segment of the spinal column (sacrum) to the bones of the pelvis (ilium).
+The integrity of the sacroiliac joint depends on strong ligaments that encase and cover the joint, both the front and back.
+These ligaments compress and stabilize the joint, keeping it together and limiting its’ motion.
 These joints support the upper body when we are standing.
 After time, the SI joint can develop arthritis and become painful, particularly when walking and climbing stairs.

 Pain originating in the sacroiliac joint is generally in the lower back, buttocks and thighs.